cabforum/forum/SMCWG-charter.md

 #### 5.1.
 Voting Structure

-The rules described in Bylaw 2.3 and 2.4 SHALL apply to all ballots, including Draft Guideline Ballots.
+The rules described in Bylaw 2.3 and 2.4 SHALL apply to all ballots.

 In order for a ballot to be adopted by the SMCWG, two-thirds or more of the votes cast by the Certificate Issuers must be in favor of the ballot and more